What is group health insurance?

 Before we introduce the other alternatives, let's discuss individual health insurance coverage.
 These plans are available for individuals and families to purchase on the federal Health Insurance Marketplace, state exchanges, and private exchanges.

 Marketplace plans offer comprehensive health coverage to individuals and families, including the ten essential health benefits under the ACA.
-While all marketplace plans have similar coverage, their premium costs differ based on the metal tier policy type—either bronze, silver, gold, or platinum insurance plans.
+While all marketplace plans have similar coverage, their premium costs differ based on factors like the metal tier policy type, such as catastrophic, bronze, silver, gold, or platinum insurance plans.
+It can also vary by network type and carrier.

 Health reimbursement arrangements (HRAs)